 There are various pros and cons to every type of mortgage there is in the market.
 That is why, it is necessary for individuals to know the details of their loan before writing in a commitment.
 There are three types of loan that are gaining popularity nowadays, but in this article only one will be discussed and this is the most popular amongst the three.

-We’re talking about the Federal Housing Administration (FHA) mortgage.
+We're talking about the Federal Housing Administration (FHA) mortgage.
 For the past years, Federal Housing Administration had been claiming that they had backed more than 35 million loans in the past decades.
-Indeed, this seemingly growing popularity of the FHA loan is brought about by expectant first-time borrowers, those looking to refinance a loan that had been adjusted into a fixed rate terms, and those homeowners who have an outstanding to subprime credit standing.
+Indeed, this seemingly growing popularity of the FHA loans is brought about by expectant first-time borrowers, those looking to refinance a loan that had been adjusted into a fixed rate terms, and those homeowners who have an outstanding to subprime credit standing.
 This is unlike VA loans that cash out money; instead, this is a government-oriented loan, with a fixed or adjustable mortgage rate, plus a safety net available once a homeowner cannot anymore manage to pay for the house.

 FHA loans are available to borrowers who have a mid to high debt-to-income ratio.
 These homeowners, once in the program, can qualify for a higher loan.
 And a higher debt-to-income ratio would mean a higher portion of one’s money affixed to paying mortgages and not on spending on other needs.